 |Airport fire protection category:||ZBAA: 9|

 Beijing Capital International Airport is located northeast of Beijing city, at the end of the Airport Highway.
-The airport is about 26.5 kilometers from Tiananmen Square.
+The airport is about 88.4 kilometers from Tiananmen Square.
 We are located at the south of Terminal 1 at Beijing Capital Airport.
 Drive along the Capital Airport Highway to the main terminal 1.
 Continue driving onto Cargo Road.
 Our office is located on the 4th floor.

 Facility contact information